meowwtama/tp/docs/team/Darkarche3.md

 * **AddBook**: Completed
   * What it does: Allows library manager to add a book to the library
-  * Justification:  This feature was implemented as it provides flexibility for library manager to
+  * Justification:  This feature was implemented as it provides flexibility for library manager to manage library records of books.
   * Highlights:
   * Credits:

 * **DeleteBook**: Completed
   * What it does: Allows library manager to add a book to the library
-  * Justification:  This feature was implemented as it provides flexibility for library manager to manage library records.
+  * Justification:  This feature was implemented as it provides flexibility for library manager to manage library records of books.
   * Highlights:
   * Credits: